ebloc/eBlocPOA/README.md

 make geth
 ```

-:warning: If something went wrong during building from source, install `go-ethereum` using Homebrew tap. :warning:
+:warning: If something went wrong during building from source, install `go-ethereum` using Homebrew tap.

 Run the following commands to add the tap and install `geth`: